How to Warm Up Your Twitter Account Before Outreach

 - Keep messages conversational, not salesy

-- Don't include any links in early DM conversations
+- Do not include any links in early DM conversations

 - Respond promptly when they reply